Project-Books/book-project/CONTRIBUTING.md

 ## Before making changes

-### Assign yourself to an issue
+### Tell us what issue you want to work on

 *This applies to both code and documentation changes.*

-If an issue already exists for what you want to work and it is unassigned, and it is not labelled as [blocked](https://github.com/knjk04/book-project/labels/blocked), feel free to assign yourself to it.
-If an issue doesn't already exist, please create one and assign yourself to it.
+If an issue already exists for what you want to work and it is unassigned, and it is not labelled as [blocked](https://github.com/knjk04/book-project/labels/blocked), feel free to let us know that you want to work on it.
+We can then assign you to it.
+If an issue doesn't already exist, please create one and then let us know that you are happy to work on it.

-Assigning yourself to an issue before working on it helps to minimise the chances of duplicated work.
+Letting u know which issue you want to work on before working on it helps to minimise the chances of duplicated work.

 ### Discuss your implementation approach

-After assigning yourself to a ticket, please discuss your implementation approach with us first before working on it.
+After having been assigned to a ticket, please discuss your implementation approach with us first before working on it.
 It may be the case that you make a good change, but it isn't what we are looking for.
 Moreover, there may be a better way of doing something.

 This step can help to save both your time and our time in the long run :)